 Paving blocks are generally just a rectangular or square box made up of reinforced concrete.
 As these blocks are used in paving and road shoulders, these have to be painted with high-visibility concrete paints so motorists and drivers could see it right away.
 Also, these blocks have to be rigid and firm enough to receive any car collisions.

-Pavings blocks are also used in parks, walkway, and sometimes in parking areas.
+Pavings blocks are also used in parks, walkways, and sometimes in parking areas.
 The common size of paving block is 60mm.

 7. Concrete stretcher block